Flow-priority optimization of additively manufactured variable-TPMS lattice heat exchanger based on macroscopic analysis

 However, several limitations of the proposed macroscopic analysis and optimization methods have been identified.
-The accuracy of the macroscopic analysis depends on the pressure-gradient conditions under which the effective material properties were derived; therefore, it becomes difficult to maintain accuracy when the pressure or flow rate varies over a wide range.
+The accuracy of the macroscopic analysis depends on the pressure-gradient conditions under which the effective parameters were derived; therefore, it becomes difficult to maintain accuracy when the pressure or flow rate varies over a wide range.
 Furthermore, when the optimization produces lattices with narrow throats, geometric imperfections can occur during fabrication, leading to significantly increased pressure loss in the experiments.
 In the derivation of the effective parameters in the present study, several assumptions were introduced, such as the periodicity of the unit-cell geometry and the assumption of a constant solid temperature when deriving the volumetric heat-transfer coefficient.
 These assumptions may influence the accuracy of the macroscopic analysis.
 Improving the predictive accuracy by accounting for geometric and state non-periodicity or non-uniformity in the derivation of the effective parameters therefore remains an important challenge.

 Furthermore, the fact that the macroscopic analysis overestimated the pressure loss regardless of the structural non-periodicity suggests that the macroscopic model inherently contains errors when applied to complex flow paths.
 Since this discrepancy becomes larger as the flow velocity increases, resolving this issue will be particularly important when extending the present approach to heat exchangers operating at higher Reynolds numbers.